vue-styleguidist/vue-styleguidist/docs/docs/Cookbook.md

 - Unless we use [locallyRegisterComponents](/Configuration.md#locallyregistercomponents) all documented components are available in every example.
 - If we exclude components from the sidebar and documentation, using the [ignore](/Configuration.md#ignore) configuration they become unavailable for examples.
-- Use the `require` option to load a file that will register the missing components in the Vue instance used in our examples.
+- Use the [require](/Configuration.md#require) option to load a file where we will register our hidden components.

 ### A concrete example:

 **Problem:** I do not want to document any component whose filename starts with an underscore (`_`).

-In `styleguide.config.js` we set the require option to load the installing file.
-We also exclude all files starting with an underscore from the styleguide.

 ```js
 module.exports = {